MISSION VALLEY - The Chargers' departure to Los Angeles is making for an uncertain future for Qualcomm Stadium in San Diego.

 "You always have to evaluate what’s the right way to move forward," Faulconer told 10News reporter Jon Horn, when he brought the plans to the mayor.
 "Ever since last week you have to look at everything in terms of how you move forward, what’s the right thing to do, not just short term, but for the long term."

-In a second interview about half-an-hour later, Faulconer said he decided to shelve the plans now that the stadium is without a major tenant.
+Less than 30 minutes later, Faulconer said he decided to shelve the plans now that the stadium is without a tenant.

 "It’s important that we’re making the right financial decisions, and I got the information.
 I’m going to put this on hold," Faulconer said.
 "That’s not a good use of dollars to move forward with, particularly as we’re planning the future of Qualcomm and the entire site.